Minyus/utils/rich_exception/README.md

     print("Failed to set up rich traceback.
 Try: pip install -U rich")
 ```

-Alternatively, to apply to all the codes you run, you may place in `sitecustomize.py` file in `site-packages` directory which can be found by running:
+Alternatively, to apply to all the codes you run, you may place the Python code in `sitecustomize.py` file in `site-packages` directory which can be found by running:

 ```bash
 python -c "import sys;print(sys.path)"